akilli/editor/README.md

 ### Table widget keyboard shortcuts

 The navigation within a table slightly differs due to the nature of table elements.
-You can use the `ArrowLeft`, `ArrowRight`, `Home` and `End` keys to navigate among the sibling cell elements if the `textContent` of the table cell is empty.
-In addition to that, use the `ArrowUp` and `ArrowDown` keys to navigate among the rows.
+You can use one of the arrow keys (`ArrowLeft`, `ArrowRight`, `ArrowUp`, `ArrowDown`) to navigate among the cells and rows.

 The table widget additionally allows adding and removing rows and columns before or after the currently focused table cell by combining the `Alt` key (*add*) or `Alt` and `Shift` keys (*remove*) with one of the arrow keys (`ArrowLeft`, `ArrowRight`, `ArrowUp`, `ArrowDown`).